Summary

 • Discrete ICCs for key events (initial contact, peak values)

-• SEM and MDC to determine whether real clinical change can be detected
+• SEM and MDC to determine whether real research change can be detected

 Key Findings